-Excellence in Teaching Awards
+2024 Excellence in Teaching Awards

-TO: UH Hilo Faculty, Staff and Students
+To: UH Hilo Faculty, Staff and Students

-FROM: Ken Hon, Interim Vice Chancellor for Academic Affairs
+From: Keiki Kawai‘ae‘a, Interim Vice Chancellor for Academic Affairs

 Nominations for these awards may be submitted by UH Hilo students, faculty and staff.
 (Please see the description which follows each award.)
 Supporting letter(s) are highly recommended.
 Nominators should explain how the nominee meets the specific criteria of the award.

 The Committee has the authority to present or not to present an award in each category in any given year.
 The awards are not obligatory nor have they been awarded every year.

 The Committee may choose not to present an award in a given category in a given year for any appropriate reason.
 Possible reasons include, but are not limited to, the pool of nominees in a given category may be insufficient to justify such a distinguished award and/or nominee(s) may not yet have demonstrated sustained excellence in teaching.These awards are highly competitive.
 Many excellent teachers have been nominated several times before being selected.

 The Committee reserves the right to consider candidates for any of the three awards for which they qualify by rank, regardless of the award for which they have been nominated.